jmlden36/Mr-Rogers-Neighborhood/README.md

 Test: "It should make the 3 exception the most important, then 2 the 2 exception, then the 1 exception"
 Code: changeRangeArray([1, 2, 3, 4, 12, 13, 23]);
 Expected Output: ["Beep!, "Boop!", "Won't you be my neighbor", "4", "Boop!", "Won't you be my neighbor", "Won't you be my neighbor"]

+Test: "It should return the mutated input array changed into a list of strings"
+Code: changeRangeArray([1, 2, 3, 4, 12, 13, 23]);
+Expected Output: "Beep!, "Boop!", "Won't you be my neighbor", "4", "Boop!", "Won't you be my neighbor", "Won't you be my neighbor"